Pet Safe Disinfectants: Choose WiselyLast updated: April 4, 2021 by the Revival Education Team

 The Wysiwash Sanitizing System is easy to use and works against a wide range of pathogens, including Corona and Parvovirus.
 It works by using hypochlorous acid, which is effective and economical to use.
 You don't have to mix or rinse, and it won't corrode your equipment.
 It is also safe enough for direct contact immediately after application.

 Accel disinfectant uses an accelerated hydrogen peroxide technology to work against a broad spectrum of bacteria and viruses, including Herpes, Calicivirus, and Parvovirus.
-Contact time is 5 minutes to disinfect, and it is non-toxic and non-irritating.
+Contact time is five minutes to disinfect, and it is non-toxic and non-irritating.

 Treatment Option For Cloth SurfacesHealth Guard™ Laundry Additive & Disinfectant disinfects the laundry without harming your washer.
 It kills bacteria, fungi and virus when used in a washing machine.
 Works well for odor removal as well as cleaning and disinfecting carpet or upholstery.
 Safe to use on items that will be around mom and her babies.